histor-, histori- +

 (Greek > Latin: historical narrative; past events, past knowledge)

-2. Not historical; not concerned with or not taking into account history or historical development; especially, when examining a phenomenon that changes over time.
+2. Not concerned with or not taking into account the past or developments that have taken place; especially, when examining a phenomenon that changes over time.

-2. The study of written and oral histories in the analysis of how a specific culture has changed over time.
+2. The study of written and oral past events in the analysis of how a specific culture has changed over time: "In Central America, the aboriginal written records are used in conjunction with the early European records, archaeological investigations, and oral tradition to reconstruct prehistoric life or ethnohistory."

-3. In areas where prehistoric and nonliterate cultures have survived into historical times, it is possible to reconstruct history before contact with literate populations through the study of myths and oral traditions, collected ethnographically.
+3. In areas where prehistoric and nonliterate cultures have survived into later times: "It is possible to reconstruct ethnohistory before contact with literate populations through the study of myths and oral traditions."

-2. The present as it may be regarded by posterity; future perspective on the present or past.
+2. The present, as it may be regarded by posterity or those who come later: The expectations of future histories are based on the present and/or past times.

-3. Someone who writes or compiles a chronological record of events; a chronicler.
+2. Someone who writes or compiles a chronological record of events that have taken place before; a chronicler.

 2. Belonging to the past; of what is important or famous in the past.

-Historic and historical have different applications, although their senses overlap.
+Historic and historicall have different applications, although their senses overlap.

 Historic refers to what is important in history: "the historic first voyage to the moon".
 It is also refers to what is famous or interesting because of its association with certain people or special events in history: "a historic house".